sav-che/TL-2/Authors/Parlatore, Filippo {std. Parl.}.md

-> [!cite] BHL link: this entry starts at [page 66](https://www.biodiversitylibrary.org/item/103624#page/80/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 66](https://www.biodiversitylibrary.org/page/33189537) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Parlatore, Filippo (1816-1877), Italian botanist; Dr. med.
-Palermo 1837; prosector and professor of anatomy at the University of Palermo; from 1842-1877 professor of botany and director of the botanic garden in Florence; founder of the herbarium of the botanical museum at Florence. (*Parl.*).
+Palermo 1837; prosector and professor of anatomy at the University of Palermo; from 1842-1877 professor of botany and director of the botanic garden in Florence; founder of the herbarium of the botanical museum at Florence.
+**Abbreviated name**: *Parl.*

 #### Herbarium and types